 There are different types of braces.

 Metal braces which are made from high grade stainless steel are the most common braces.
 The wire is attached to the braces with rubber ties that come in a huge variety of colours for fun!
 Alternatively, for the more conscious patient we have tooth-coloured braces which are more subtle.
 We utilise state of the art archwires and techniques available.
+We also offer Invisalign clear aligner treatment.

 Orthodontic treatment takes some time, averaging approximately 24 months for active treatment.
 Adult treatment time is generally longer.
-The length of Orthodontic treatment depends on the severity of the problems, the patient’s growth and the level of cooperation.
+The length of Orthodontic treatment depends on the severity of the problem, the patient’s growth and the level of cooperation.
 More severe problems take longer and require more cooperation.

 The retention phase of treatment or follow-up is for a further year at the minimum, although we advise longterm (life) retention.